-The rise of the 'software factory' phenomenon also has location implications.
-The factory phenomenon already creates a spatial division of labour by the fact that the 'orientation' and 'planned' workers are the ones who maintain customer contact, whilst the 'programmed' workers are responsible for code writing at the factory.
-Many of these practices are now being applied to less developed countries in combination with improvements in terrestrial and satellite based telecommunication systems.
+The rise of the "software factory" phenomenon also has location implications.
+The factory phenomenon already creates a spatial division of labour by the fact that the "orientation" and "planned" workers are the ones who maintain customer contact, whilst the "programmed" workers are responsible for code writing at the factory.
+Many of these practices are now being applied to less developed countries in combination with improvements in terrestrial and satellitebased telecommunication systems.
 The diffusion of such telecommunication systems in combination with the disembodied innovations in software development and generation (for example, by increasing software reusability and reducing the need for much on-site maintenance work through reduced error rates and better user requirement proving) have meant that computer service companies in less developed countries can maintain contact with lucrative client bases in more developed countries.
 Thus CMC, based in India, undertook its work for the London Underground supported by its connection with the Indonet network and its link to an international satellite system.
 Similarly, software engineers at BT-Mahindra joint-venture in Bombay developed software for a customer service information system for Singapore Telecom, linked by satellite to other BT-Mahrindra software engineers working on-site in Singapore.
-Although some computer service companies remain sceptical as to how far this de-linking can go and whether it is effective, certainly the spatial de-location and segmentation of the industry can offer substantial opportunities for lower cost software centres in India, East Asia and Eastern Europe to serve markets in the major industrialized economies of the world.
+Although some computer service companies remain sceptical as to how far this de-linking can go and whether it is effective, certainly the spatial delocation and segmentation of the industry can offer substantial opportunities for lower cost software centres in India, East Asia and Eastern Europe to serve markets in the major industrialized economies of the world.

-Many developing countries are seeking to establish themselves as low cost 'knowledge factories', working at wages 90-95 per cent lower than in Europe and North America (Crabb, 1995).
-In addition, Eastern Europe, China and parts of the former Soviet Union are also seeking to benefit from their low cost, but under-utilized, software skills to form collaborative links with western companies seeking cheap, 'offshore' software expertise.
-Thus ICL (taken over by Fujitsu in 1990) which has cut back much of its research, design and engineering functions in software development within Britain, now has some 1,700 employees working in Fujitsu-ICIM (which used to be part of ICL before its takeover by Fujitsu and which ICL still has a 36 per cent holding) in India.
-Similarly, two other European companies, Bull and BT with their separate ventures with Mahindra are using India as a low cost base to compete for European and United States business (Martin, 1992; Ramachaudran, 1992).
+Many developing countries are seeking to establish themselves as low-cost "knowledge factories", working at wages 90-95 per cent lower than in Europe and North America (Crabb, 1995).
+In addition, Eastern Europe, China and parts of the former Soviet Union are also seeking to benefit from their low cost, but under-utilized, software skills to form collaborative links with western companies seeking cheap, "offshore" software expertise.
+Thus ICL (taken over by Fujitsu in 1990) which has cut back much of its research, design and engineering functions in software development within the United Kingdom, now has some 1,700 employees working in Fujitsu-ICIM (which was part of ICL before its take-over by Fujitsu and which ICL still has a 36 per cent holding) in India.
+Similarly, two other European companies, Bull and BT with their separate ventures with Mahindra are using India as a low-cost base to compete for European and United States business (Martin, 1992; Ramachaudran, 1992).

-3.3 The Growth of Computer Software in Developing Countries
+C. The Growth of Computer Software in Developing Countries

-By the late 1980s and early 1990s, several countries began to emerge as significant software producers and some countries such as Ireland (Coe, 1997b) had made firm-in roads in the developed countries, but had little domestic software industry from which to base their expansion.
-Others came from the Newly Industrialised Countries (NICs) of East Asia, including Singapore (Chin and Wang, 1989), Malaysia and the Republic of Korea (Wu and Chun, 1989; Lee and Lee, 1994).
+By the late 1980s and early 1990s, several countries began to emerge as significant software producers and some countries such as Ireland (Coe, 1997b) had made firm inroads into developed countries, but had little domestic software industry from which to base their expansion.
+Others came from the newly industrialized countries (NICs) of East Asia, including Singapore (Chin and Wang, 1989), Malaysia and the Republic of Korea (Wu and Chun, 1989;

+Lee and Lee, 1994).
 However, others began to emerge from developing countries, such as India (Heeks, 1996) and Brazil (Gaio, 1992; Prochnik, 1997).